 Event Pages can be useful for organizing around any event, but here are four to consider:

-1) System Outage
+1) System outage

-Administrators can post updates to the Page in real time, triggering additional push notifications with the link to the Page to keep employees informed throughout the event.
-Employees can use the public comment board to ask leaders questions and receive answers, all without a phone call, email, or a computer.
-It ensures employees aren’t left out in the dark even if there’s an outage.
+Administrators can then post updates to the page in real-time.
+(They can choose whether to trigger additional notifications with each update, but many updates won’t require one.)
+Employees can use the public comment board to ask leaders questions and receive answers, all without a phone call, email, or computer.
+It ensures employees aren’t left in the dark even if there is an outage.

-2) Office Closure Due to Weather
+2) Office closure due to weather